Book Review: A book for kids that is filled with facts about puberty and growing up.

 Hey, I am Cath Hak from Sex Ed Rescue, and today we are reviewing a book.
 The book I want to talk to you about is called Help Your Kid with Growing up which came out in August 2017.

 This book is by a company called DK, formerly named Dorling Kindersley.
-It is a British company with most of the experts who provided for this book being British.
+It is a British company with most of the experts who wrote for this book are British.
 I believe there are only a couple of American experts who helped with the development.
 So, it is not written by one person.